Gospel (Mica Paris album)

 Gospel is the eighth studio album by British singer-songwriter Mica Paris.
-It was released on December 4, 2020 by Warner subsidiary East West Records.
+It was released on December 4, 2020, by Warner subsidiary East West Records.
 Gospel is Paris' first album since Born Again (2009).

 Background

 On July 31, 2020, the BBC broadcast Gospel According To Mica - The Story Of Gospel Music In Six Songs, in which Mica Paris explored the origins of the gospel songs she sang in childhood growing up in Lewisham, south London and her decision to leave the church to sing secular music and record pop/soul hits such as the UK top 10 "My One Temptation", from her Platinum-certified debut album So Good (1988).
 In the documentary Paris recounts her history with gospel music, the backlash she faced in transitioning to secular music and the similar experiences of her contemporaries.
-Additionally, she meets the Fisk University choir in Tennessee who sang for Queen Victoria and sings with The Kingdom Choir who sang at the wedding of Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex.
+Additionally, she meets the Fisk University choir in Tennessee who sang for Queen Victoria and sings with The Kingdom Choir who sang at the wedding of Prince Harry and Meghan Markle.
 Paris also explores the history of gospel music used as communication by the slavery freedom fighters, the tragedies experienced by Thomas A. Dorsey and Sam Cooke after leaving the church and contemporary artists such as Stormzy, who merged secular and gospel music during his headline Glastonbury 2019 set performing "Blinded by Your Grace, Pt.
 2".

 Gospel, described as a 'passion project for Mica' was inspired by Gospel According To Mica - The Story Of Gospel Music In Six Songs.
 Following the success of the documentary, Paris began recording the album with the Soul Sanctuary Gospel Choir.
 Paris expressed: